Brown Bag Films: Independent era (1994–2015)

+In December of that year, Brown Bag Films strike a deal with Sydney-based Australian animation & live-action production company Sticky Pictures and digital design studio Kyla May Production to jointly develop and produce a tween animated comedy series called Dream Factory created by Kyla May that follows dream-maker Tommy Winks working in the dream-making studio in the clouds called the Dream Factory with Brown Bag Films' Dublin-based animation studio and Sticky Pictures' Sydney-based animation studio would handle animation for the series.

 On 23 March 2012, the premiere of Doc McStuffins broke rating records for the most watched preschool premiere ever in the United States.
 Brown Bag Films continue production on it as well as Henry Hugglemonster following Disney Junior's announcement of their series renewals and a second season of the Octonauts, and are joined by a very special new staff member – Toby the Studio Dog.

 In 2013, Brown Bag Films began production on a short film ANYA, made to raise awareness for the charity To Russia With Love.
 Brown Bag Films recruit 30 new staff and expand the studio into a third premises.

 In February 2014, Brown Bag Films announced a television series adaptation of the Bing book series by author and illustrator Ted Dewan.
 Following series renewals by the host TV networks, they continued production on a second season of Henry Hugglemonster and Peter Rabbit, a third season of Doc McStuffins and a fourth season of The Octonauts.
 Brown Bag Films launched Brown Bag Labs, an online space for behind-the-scenes fun and tutorials from the studio.
 Octonauts was awarded with an IFTA for Best Children's Programme.
 ANYA was released online to raise funds for To Russia With Love charity.
 They announce the opening of their 2D studio in Manchester.
 Their short film An Ode To Love is awarded Best Irish Animation at Foyle Film Festival.
 They release the Christmas Special episode of their new online series Trouble in Paradise.

 In January 2015, their pilot episode of The Stinky and Dirty Show, based on the 'I Stink!' book series by Kate and Jim McMullan, debuted on Amazon Prime (now Amazon Prime Video) and was later greenlit for a full series.
 Bing is awarded for Best Writing in a Children's TV Episode by The Writer's Guild of Great Britain.
 Doc McStuffins received an award for Outstanding Children's Program at the 46th NAACP Image Awards and a Peabody Award at the 74th Annual Peabody Awards.